pabmiranda/Course-Project-Data-Products-Shiny-Application/DataProduct_Representation.md

 The Application
 ========================================================

-I have used dataset (WaterQualityRiverGanga2012) which has been taken from https://data.gov.in/.
+I have used dataset (Water Quality River Ganga 2012) which has been taken from https://data.gov.in/ (Open Government Data Platform India)

-The app allows to check the interactive data analysis on the water quality of river ganga as it passes through various states also a plot to give an idea of Choliform bacteria found in different states.
+The application allows to check the interactive data analysis on the water quality of river ganga as it passes through various states also a plot to give an idea of Choliform bacteria found in different states.

+Application is running at: https://ppant.shinyapps.io/Course-Project-Data-Products-Shiny-Application/

 Source code